Versent/syslog-cloudlogs/README.md

 # License

-This software is copyright Versent 2017
+This code is released under MIT License.